 Great International Destinations

 Many people still think of Southwest as a domestic carrier.
 But the airline has an extensive international route map to enticing destinations.
 Among them are Belize, two cities in Costa Rica, and four vacation hot spots in Mexico.
-And if you’re partial to islands in the Caribbean, Southwest has you covered with flights to Aruba, the Bahamas, Cayman Islands, the Dominican Republic, Jamaica, Puerto Rico, and Turks and Caicos.
+And if you’re partial to islands in the Caribbean, Southwest has you covered with flights to Aruba, the Bahamas, Cayman Islands, the Dominican Republic, Jamaica, Puerto Rico, the U.S. Virgin Islands (new in 2026!), and Turks and Caicos.
 They even fly to Cuba.

 Popular US Destinations